tootie29/lionhead-oxygen/README.md

 -   **Author Scanning Protection** - Prevents attackers from finding usernames by scanning author pages
 -   **File Upload Security** - Restricts dangerous file types from being uploaded
 -   **Comment Security** - Sanitizes comment data to prevent malicious code
+-   **.htaccess Security Rules** - Automatically adds security rules to .htaccess file

 **How it works:** All these protections run automatically in the background.
-You don't need to do anything - your site is protected as soon as the plugin is active.
+Security constants are automatically added to wp-config.php when the plugin is activated (if the file is writable).
+You can also manage security settings through the Security Config page under Tools.

 ---